 What is Maokong?

-Maokong is a village located in mountainous Wenshan District of Taipei.
-It was once the biggest tea growing area in the city, and is still known for its locally grown tea.
+Maokong is a village located in the mountainous Wenshan District of Taipei.
+It was once the biggest tea growing area in the city and is still known for its locally grown tea.
 It has numerous tea houses that offer a large variety of teas, along with possibly the most stunning views of Taipei.

 How to get to Maokong